 Step 5: allow the swab to dry in a clean area, keep in mind that don’t let a swab touch anything.

 Step 6: Once the swab is dried, place it in the container.
 Place the container and the consent form back in the kit and send them to the testing center.

 You may expect results within a few weeks.

-Now move to the next segment of this article, you may think what happened with the sample at the DNA testing lab!
+Now move to the next segment of this article, you may think about what happened with the sample at the DNA testing lab!
 I am trying to explain it in simple language.

 At a lab or genetic laboratory whose home DNA test we ordered, first they derive the sample and store your information in a computer program based on the barcode readings.

 Now in the next step to check the DNA first using various chemical processes a DNA is snatched out from a cell.
 I am not explaining the DNA extraction process here, because it is a complicated chemical process.